 Think about it: Just suppose you are helping someone organize their home or office...

-You pick up a plastic bin with hats and scarves in them and you turn around and BAM!
+You pick up a plastic bin with hats and scarves in it.
+You turn around and BAM!
 You accidentally knock over a prized vase valued at $5,000.

-QUESTION: Will your current professional organizers insurance policy be enough to replace this?
+QUESTION: Will your current professional organizer's insurance policy be enough to replace it?

 Accidents happen.
-You have worked hard at building up your organizing business and reputation and are rightly concerned about protecting yourself from liability.
-After all, your clients rely on your advice and help, which is why pro organizers can be sued for damages while working in their clients home or office.
+You have worked hard at building up your organizing business and reputation, and you're rightly concerned about protecting yourself from liability.
+After all, your clients rely on your advice and help, which is why professional organizers can be sued for damages while working in their client's home or office.

 Thankfully, here at InsuranceHub we have experience protecting:

 - You while working at your client's home

 - You while working at your client's business